guyhadad/tutorial/linux & bash.md

 14.  `rosbag` is for bags of data `play` is for playing the bag `-s 30` is for play 30 seconds after the start `-r 5` is run x5 speed
 15.  `rostopic pub` if for publishing data `<topic-name> <topic-type> [data...]`
 16.  `kill` is command to end a process.
+17.  `grep -Ril "expression"` for search a expression in all your files.